inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

    :align: center

-4. Because our map window is already showing the area that we want to edit, it is easy to download the OpenStreetMap data for this area.
+4. Because our map window is already showing the area that we want to edit, it is easy to download the OSM data for this area.
 Go to :menuselection:`File ‣ Download from OSM`.
 This opens the :guilabel:`Download` window.
 This can be accessed more simply by clicking the :guilabel:`Download` button, shown here: